hero media

 Bathurst might be known for supercars and gold mining, but there’s a gentler side to the regional city that makes it one of the most underrated destinations in New South Wales.
 I recently visited on a weekend away with my sister, and we were both pleasantly surprised by how lovely it was.
 Why aren’t more people talking about it?
 Bucolic rolling hills, fantastic produce and laidback charm make it an idyllic destination for a relaxing sojourn.
 And the place to stay?
 Undoubtedly, Littlebourne Guest House, located a five-minute drive from the city centre.

-Bathurst is no stranger to historic buildings, but when we enter the circular driveway, I see a Centaur Sculpture by Nicole O’Regan sitting in the centre and a bright white facade with its scalloped veranda and country-style gardens, and I can’t wait to discover what lies within.
+Bathurst is no stranger to historic buildings.
+But when we enter the circular driveway, I see a centaur sculpture by Nicole O’Regan and the home’s bright white facade with a scalloped veranda and I can’t wait to discover what lies within.
 The property was built in 1830 as a wedding gift for 17-year-old Mary-Jane Hawkins when she was married off to Lieutenant Thomas Evernden, who led Australia’s first Mounted Police unit.
 The house was extended using gold rush money in 1885, and again in the 1930s, before being majorly refurbished from 2020.
 Today, it stands as a high-end historic guesthouse with six suites sleeping up to 14 people.
 The gardens were restored and designed by Hugh Main of Spirit Designs.

 The white facade of Littlebourne Guest House